Standard Model Theory for the FCC-ee Tera-Z stage: The MBnumerics project

-We assume that the treatment of one-dimensional Mellin-Barnes integrals is a solved problem by means of contour deformation.
-We describe techniques which are applied to multi-dimensional Mellin-Barnes integrals.
-These techniques are automatized in the Mathematica package MBnumerics, which was developed to treat numerically Feynman integrals appearing in the calculation of the electroweak two-loop corrections to the pseudo observables at the Z-boson resonance \cite{Dubovyk:2016aqv}, \cite{Dubovyk:2018rlg}.
+Henceforth, it is assumed that the treatment of one-dimensional Mellin--Barnes integrals is solved, namely by means of contour deformation \cite{Freitas:2010nx,Gluza:2016fwh,Peng:2012zpa,Dubovyk:2016ocz}.
+MBnumerics includes a use of this technique.
+In the next subsections, we will describe additional techniques that may be applied to {\em multidimensional} Mellin--Barnes integrals.
+These techniques, as well as contour deformation, are automatized in the \textsc{Mathematica} package MBnumerics.